 Crawl spaces can present many confined space hazards, including:

-Working in attics can also present confined space hazards, such as:
+Working in attics can present confined space hazards, such as:

 Pits are found in many environments.
 Examples include: